vetlesho/MovieApp/README.md

-# MovieApp
+# Movie Rater Application

-A simple movie rater application built with ASP.NET, MudBlazor for UI, EF Core for database mapping, and Identity for authentication.
+A movie rater application built with ASP.NET, MudBlazor for UI, EF Core for database handling and mapping, and Identity for authentication.

 ## How to Run from Terminal